Is an Italian Greyhound right for you? Take our quiz and find out.

 Will your Italian Greyhound be left alone more than 6 hours because of your work or other daily activities?

-Just as you'd never be able to hold it all day while you are at work, you should never expect an Italian Greyhound to do so either.
+Just as you’d never be able to hold it all day while you are at work, you should never expect an Italian Greyhound to do so either.
 Italian Greyhounds are small dogs with small bladders.
-They are also more likely to go in the house if they have to and you are not around than other breeds.
+They are also more likely to go in the house if you are not around than other breeds.
 Italian Greyhound owners figure out ways to come home for lunch or hire a dog walker to let their dogs out partway through the day.
 A general rule is, never expect your Italian Greyhound to hold it more than 5-6 hours.
+If you currently work from home, can you guarantee you’ll have that privilege for the lifetime of your dog – 15 years or more?

 Great!
 Italian Greyhounds, just like humans, should never be required to "hold it" for longer than 5-6 hours without accident.